Alice Doesn’t Live Here Anymore

 Alice, a recently widowed woman, goes on the road with her precocious young son determined to make a life for herself as a singer.
 She winds up taking a job at Mel’s Diner and soon finds strength and self-worth through her friendship with the other waitresses, notably saucy “Flo,” played by Diane Ladd.
 Ms. Ladd received an Oscar nomination, a BAFTA Best Supporting Actress Award, and a Golden Globe nomination for her performance.
 This film was Scorsese’s first Hollywood studio production and marked his first (and only) attempt into a female-centered story.

-In a post-screening discussion, actress Diane Ladd will discuss her work on Alice Doesn’t Live Here Anymore with Cynthia Felando, UCSB Professor of Film & Media Studies.
-The event will be followed by a reception in the Michael Douglas Lobby.
+In a post-screening discussion, actress Diane Ladd discussed her work on Alice Doesn’t Live Here Anymore with Cynthia Felando (Film & Media Studies, UCSB).

 Actress Diane Ladd